telefonicaid/fiware-cygnus/flume/README.md

     $ APACHE_MAVEN_HOME/bin/mvn package
     $ cp target/cygnus-0.2.1.jar APACHE_FLUME_HOME/plugins.d/cygnus/lib

-where <branch> is "develop" if you are trying to install the latest features or "release/x.y" if you are trying to install a stable release.
+where `<branch>` is `develop` if you are trying to install the latest features or `release/x.y` if you are trying to install a stable release.

 If the dependencies are included in the built Cygnus package, then nothing has to be done.
 If not, and depending on the Cygnus components you are going to use, you may need to install additional .jar files under `APACHE_FLUME_HOME/plugins.d/cygnus/libext/`.
 Typically, you can get the .jar file from your Maven repository (under .m2 in your user home directory) and use the `cp` command.